-- Producers of Coco brought to life a traditional Mexican wood art form called alebrijes (read more about them from Cool Chill Mom!)
+- Producers of Coco brought to life in this animated film a traditional Mexican wood art form called alebrijes (read more about them from Cool Chill Mom!)
 Instead of creating them from scratch, Danielle told me that “The alebrijes were good in that we found animals from past movies and messed with them a bit to create a range of alebrijes.”
 I had no idea code from one movie could be repurposed for another.
 Smart.
 Apparently they did this in Toy Story as well.

-- The Land of the Dead has over 8 million lights in it -and this is another example of code being recycled.
-Danielle explianed it to me in better terms- “(We) were taking code that was developed on The Good Dinosaur for a scene with fireflies that uses fancy math and code to make the computer essentially think it’s one light instead of hundreds for the fireflies.
+- The Land of the Dead has over 8 million lights in it -and this is another example of code being recycled as photography for lighting.
+Danielle explained it to me in better terms- “(We) were taking code that was developed on The Good Dinosaur for a scene with fireflies that uses fancy math and code to make the computer essentially think it’s one light instead of hundreds for the fireflies.
 We took that, expanding and augmenting it, so we could light the Land of the Dead with over 8.5 million lights in it.”

 - The bridge of marigolds to the land of the dead is a very complicated scene- and it took over a month to render.
 “It’s one of those things when you know it’s going to be crazy hard, but quite possibly the coolest thing ever,” she says, adding that the petals were actually light sources.
 “We have a new kind of light called a particle 14 light that can have many, many points in it.
 Our special effects team gave us a way that we can automatically know which petals a person is stepping on as they cross the bridge and control the glow the petals emit, creating little spots of light as someone walks through.”